s-hama/unisia-se-tech-blog/README.md

-# tech-blog
+# unisia-se-tech-blog
-* The tech-blog on s-hama's technical blog provides the source code excluding article information.
+* The unisia-se-tech-blog on s-hama's technical blog provides the source code excluding article information.

 # features
 * It is being showcased on https://unisia-se.com/.